There’s so much technology in the classroom information out there it can make your head spin.

 You just want to know what works best, apply it to your teaching and get the results you need for your classes.

-That’s why today we are going to look at a step by step lesson called the “Beats Sequencer” .
-The Beats Sequencer tool in Garageband is a fun and easy way to learn how drum beats work and how they are built.
+That’s why today we are going to look at a step by step lesson using the iPad Beat Sequencer.
+The Beat sequencer tool in Garageband is a fun and easy way to learn how drum beats work and how they are built.
 It has a grid system to make it easy to understand how to use.

 In this lesson you’ll get: